 nyb wheels are dynamically balanced when fabricated.
 Fully assembled fans are test run at operating speeds to check the entire assembly for conformance to nyb vibration limits.
 Nevertheless, all units must be adequately supported for smooth operation.
 Ductwork or stacks should be independently supported as excess weight may distort the fan housing and cause contact between moving parts.
 Where vibration isolators are used, consult the nyb certified drawing for proper location and adjustment.
-[Access panels should be provided in the ductwork immediately adjacent to the fan inlet and outlet to facilitate inspection and maintenance of internal parts.]
+Access panels should be provided in the work immediately adjacent to the fan inlet and outlet to facilitate inspection and maintenance of internal parts.

-Slab-Mount Units
+Slab-Mounted Units

 A correctly designed and level concrete foundation provides the best means of installing floor-mounted fans.
 The mass of the base must maintain the fan/driver alignment, absorb normal vibration, and resist lateral loads.
 The overall dimensions of the concrete base should extend at least six inches beyond the base of the fan.
 The weight of the slab should be two to three times the weight of the rotating assembly, including the motor.
 The foundation requires firmly anchored fasteners such as the anchor bolts shown in Figure 1.
+Anchor bolts should be one standard size smaller than bolt hole diameter shown on sales drawings.
 Hammer-drilled expansion fasteners can be used in less demanding applications.